-Another fantastic option is B&B Veru, right on Corso Italia (the main street running through Sorrento – the location can’t be beat).
+Another fantastic option is B&B Veru (bottom photo), right on Corso Italia (the main street running through Sorrento – the location can’t be beat).
 Cristiana is a wonderful host and the boutique rooms are spacious, clean and modern.
 Although it is on the main street, street noise is non-existent.
 Click here to book your stay at B&B Veru!

-Getting around by car: Don’t do it!
-Parking is way too scarce and expensive, and traffic is a nightmare during the peak and shoulder seasons.
+Getting around by car: If at all possible, don’t do it!
+Parking is way too scarce and expensive, and traffic is a nightmare during the peak and shoulder seasons between June and October.